liuwell/oocytes_smallRNA/README.md

 The raw data were deposited at NCBI GEO under the accession number: [GSE200470](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE200470).

 The processed data and code can also be downloaded from [zenodo](https://zenodo.org/records/10682583).

+### Citation
+To cite use of these scripts or parts thereof, please use:
+...